plungepool/cnsolidatr/README.md

 ## What is this?

-cnsolidatr creates reusable templates for repetitive tasks involving copying and bringing together files from multiple sources that meet user-defined parameters.
-This is most useful for professionals in creative fields that involve keeping a folder intended for a client up-to-date with the latest versions of rendered files.
+cnsolidatr creates reusable templates for repetitive tasks involving copying and bringing together files from multiple sources that meet user-defined parameters, ideal for professionals in creative fields that involve keeping a folder intended for a client up-to-date with the latest versions of rendered files.

 ## How does it work?